Rick hears his neighbor’s cat on his front porch.

 “Why’s he a jerk?”

 “I don’t know.
 He just is.
-He’s a bully.
+He’s a bully and is always yelling at me.
 He doesn’t like me.
 I’m not very athletic looking or a big football player, and he thinks that means I’m weak.”

 I shook my head.
 He did sound like a bully.
 “Does your mom know he doesn’t like you?”